imiolczy/additionalDataSources/README.md

-# additionalDataSourcesTest
+# additionalDataSources

-The data depo for the cource BigDataAnalytics
+Here are further data sources, which are used in the context of the project of Data Science.